JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part1-1.md

 # Part 1: Start with the data

-In the first part we will create a new Azure SQL database, use Entity Framework Core to create tables and implement the code to ingest our test PDF file.
+In the first part we will create a new Azure SQL database, use Entity Framework Core migrations to create tables and implement the code to ingest our test PDF file.

 ## Create the database